 When the designer and I began this project, we quickly noticed that the client had a dislike for veneers that were “too” red.
 This posed a bit of a problem because Macassar ebony is traditionally know for its rusty red and dark brown character.
-So when it came time to finish the tables, I decided to “tone down” the red by applying a thin layer of black stain.
-It also reduced the contrast and “quieted” the overall pattern.
-The last thing we needed was a contrasty table that screamed, “Look at me!”
+So when it came time to finish the tables, I decided to “tone down” the red by brushing in a bit of black stain.
+The effect reduced the contrast and “quieted down” the overall pattern.

-In the coming days, the tables and their components were sprayed with two barrier coats and multiple layers of polyester resin.
+In the coming days, the tables and their components were sprayed with several coats of polyester resin.
 I sanded relentlessly between each coat so as to level the finish.
-After seven coats of resin, I felt I had enough material on the tops and began to buff them out as if they were sports cars in need of a high gloss finish!
+After seven coats of resin, I felt I had enough material on the tops to buff them out and create a high gloss finish!
 As you can see, the results were impressive.

 Photographing the Piece

-The last chapter of this story involved photographing the tables.
-I didn’t have enough space in my shop, let alone a suitable background.
-But being that I live in Beacon, NY and have so many cool shops in town, I thought about a gallery I had been in several months earlier.
-The artist, Jeffery Terrison, shows his textural paintings which are pretty cool (http://bedfordfinearts.com).
-So I asked him if I could photograph my tables in his space surrounded by art, and without hesitation, he said “Sure.”
+The last chapter of this story involved photography.
+I didn’t have enough space in my shop, nor a suitable background, so I thought about a gallery I had been in several months earlier.
+The artist, Jeffery Terrison, displays his textural paintings which are pretty cool (http://bedfordfinearts.com).
+So I asked him if I could bring my tables into his space and photograph them surrounded by art.
+Without a moment’s hesitation, he said “Sure.”

 His capable gallery manager, Julia, and I set a date in February, but as the day approached we noticed a strong snowstorm coming up the coast, so I postponed a day.
-I’m glad I did, because we received 10 inches of snow.
+I’m glad I did, because we dumped on.

-As I walked home that night in the white stuff, I wondered how was I going to get a rental truck into my snow covered parking lot?
-As fortune would have it, I saw a neighbor, who often had his bosses’ pick-up truck on snowy nights.
-I asked him if he could do me a solid favor and plow out my parking lot and clear the sidewalk.
+As I walked home that night in the white stuff, I wondered how was I going to get a rental truck into my parking lot?
+As fortune would have it, I saw a neighbor and asked him if he could do me a favor and plow out my parking lot.
 He too, responded without hesitation and 15 minutes later, the task was done.
 I thought, “Man I have a lot of fortune!”
-I’m sooo appreciative to all those who contributed in various ways to this creative project.